benhsmith/netwhere/README.md

     netwhere interface ip mask

 The IP and mask tell the netwhere collector how to identify traffic that it should track as a "host".
-When you query the endpoint you will get a JSON object of hosts where each host constains a list of connections and the number of bytes that went to and from that connection. netwhere includes all addresses in the ip/mask range as "hosts".
+The _/_ endpoint returns a JSON array of hosts where each host constains a list of connections and the number of bytes that went to and from that connection. **netwhere** includes all addresses in this ip/mask range as "hosts".

 For example: